 - They are made up of members who represent various interests within the ward.

 - Ward committees are chaired by the ward councillor.

 - They are meant to be an institutionalised channel of communication and interaction between communities and municipalities.

-- Wards give community members the opportunity to express their needs, their opinions on issues that affect their lives and to have them heard at the municipal level via the ward councillor.
+- Wards give community members the opportunity to express their needs, and their opinions on issues that affect their lives and to have them heard at the municipal level via the ward councillor.